 Growing up on Long Island, New York, I was always fascinated with cicadas.
 Their chorus in the summertime alerted me that the peak of summer was at hand.
 Finding their shed exoskeletons in the garden piqued my curiosity and encouraged me to look more closely at the world around me.

 During the last swarm of periodic cicadas, the noise gave me headaches!
 The “chorus” of males attracting mates was so loud I thought someone had saws going in a house nearby.
 The sound would rise and fall, however, in waves.
-After a few weeks, the cicadas were in the orchard, flying out at us anytime we walked by the trees.
-My dog had a great time jumping up and catching them.

-Periodic cicadas are a fact of living in North America.
+Periodic cicadas are a fact of life in North America.
 I find them fascinating, and hope one day to hear an announcement of how they do know to tell time.
 What an amazing world we live in!
 I am glad that they do not hurt garden plants and will not eat my vegetable garden.

 So, my gardening friends, relax – the cicadas are loud, annoying, fascinating, and a nuisance, but they won’t eat your vegetables!